axibase/axibase-charts/syntax/functions.md

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/16/)

-To fill dropdown with names of metrics, collected for the entity we can use the function as follows.
+To populate the dropdown with names of metrics collected for the entity we can use the function as follows:

 ```
   [dropdown]